futoin/specs/draft/ftn8_security_concept.md

 message coding methods.*

 *Note 2: research to be done to support TupleHash and non-JSON representation of fields as an option.*

+*Note 3: for performance and simplification a special FutoIn interface to be created for message-in-signed-message-field approach.*

 * Payload has a tree structure and coded in JSON or any alternative format
 * All keys and fields are feed to MAC generator in text representation